syncfusion-content/maui-docs/MAUI/Backdrop/header-configuration.md

 # Header Configuration

-Add backdrop page as a children of [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0) in App.xaml.cs class.
-Also, `BarBackgroundColor`, `BarTextColor` and other properties of [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0) can be set to customize the default appearance of header.
+Add a backdrop page as a child of the [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0) in the App.xaml.cs class.
+Also, the `BarBackgroundColor,` `BarTextColor,` and other properties of the [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0) can be set to customize the default appearance of the header.

 {% highlight C# %}